midzdotdev/path-master/README.md

 > Note that the path is relative to the root of the model (represented by `.` [in the psuedo-model](#psuedo-model)).

-Hopefully now modelling a file structure make sense as a concept.
-Let's move onto the code.

 ## Create a Model

 The library exposes two helper functions `file` and `dir` for us to build our model.